 Location: Incident/event Date:

 Employee Name: Phone:

 Supervisor: Phone:

 Witness Name: Phone:

 Additional Information:

-Please provide a written statement regarding the event(s) in question, according to your point of view as you recall.
+the event(s) in question, according to your point of view as you recall.

-To the best of my knowledge, the above information is truthful and accurate.
+To the best of my knowledge, the above in nformation is truthful and accurate.

-Employee Signature
+Employee Signature Date